Today's Articles

 Joining Art Blakey's Jazz Messengers in 1958 further developed his talent as a soloist and composer.
 He toured with Blakey for a few years and was featured on numerous albums by the Messengers, including Moanin', one of the band's best-known recordings.
 When Benny Golson left the Jazz Messengers, Morgan persuaded Blakey to hire Wayne Shorter, a young tenor saxophonist, to fill the chair.
 During his time with The Jazz Messengers, Morgan wrote several tunes, including The Midget, Haina, Celine, Yama, Kozo's Waltz, Pisces, and Blue Lace.
 The drug problems of Morgan and Timmons forced them to leave the band in 1961, and the trumpeter returned to Philadelphia, his hometown.

 Morgan was killed in the early hours of February 19, 1972, at Slugs' Saloon, a jazz club in New York City's East Village where his band was performing.
 Following an altercation between sets, Morgan's common-law wife, Helen Moore, shot him.
-The injuries were not immediately fatal, but the ambulance was slow in arriving on the scene as the city experienced heavy snowfall resulting in extremely difficult driving conditions.
+The injuries were not immediately fatal, but the ambulance arrived slowly as the city experienced heavy snowfall, resulting in tough driving conditions.
 They took so long to get there that Morgan bled to death.
 He was 33 years old.
 Helen Morgan was arrested and spent a short time in prison before being released on parole.
 After her release, she returned to her native North Carolina and died from a heart condition in March 1996.
 Lee and Helen Morgan were the subjects of a 2016 documentary, I Called Him Morgan.

 To Become a Musician or Singer